Asthma in Children

-Finding out your child’s triggers and keeping him or her away from them
+Finding out your child’s triggers and keeping them away from the triggers

 Giving your child medicine as directed to prevent symptoms

-The action plan has information on your child’s medicines.
+The Asthma Action Plan has information on your child’s medicines.
 It also says what to do when symptoms occur, and what to do in an emergency.
-Your child's provider will review and updat it as needed at each office visit.
+Your child's healthcare provider will review and update it as needed at each office visit.
 You can share it with family, babysitters, and school officials.

 Closely watching asthma symptoms to know when they are getting worse

 Knowing what to do when asthma gets worse